dliberat/yakubun/README.md

    }
 ```

-A basic constructor for this object, as well as a few other useful functions for use when crafting custom checks, are available in a the [yakubun-utils](https://github.com/garroadran/yakubun-utils) package.
+A basic constructor for this object, as well as a few other useful functions for use when crafting custom checks, are available in the [yakubun-utils](https://github.com/dliberat/yakubun-utils) package.